 Upgrade your iOS devices

-If you own an iOS device (like iPad or iPhone), then you can easily upgrade it to experience the new file system.
-Beforehand, you need to make sure that your iOS device supports the 10.3 update.
-In order to upgrade your device, simply unlock it and go to its Settings > General > Software Update.
+If you own an iOS device (like an iPad or iPhone), then you can easily upgrade it to experience the new file system.
+Beforehand, you need to make sure that your iOS device supports the 10.3 updates.
+To upgrade your device, simply unlock it and go to its Settings > General > Software Update.
 From here, you can view the latest version of iOS available.

 Just tap on the "Download and Install" button and wait for a while as the new update will be downloaded.
 Later, your device will automatically be restarted and upgrade to iOS 10.3 with a new file system.